Introduction

 "Good luck and congratulations on the wedding," I told them as we shook hands goodbye.

-"Thanks boss.
-We could have never afforded a honeymoon like this, plus you're paying us!"
+"Thanks Boss.
+We could have never afforded a honeymoon like this, plus you're paying us!" he said, excitedly.

 They handed over a packet of papers describing their adventure so far and over thirty rolls of film.